Masquerade-Circus/buffalo-bench/README.md

 ### Api Notes

-If the `setup` `teardown` `onComplete` `onStart` `onError` returns a Promise, the benchmark will wait for the promise to resolve before continuing.
+If the `beforeEach` `afterEach` `onComplete` `onStart` `onError` returns a Promise, the benchmark will wait for the promise to resolve before continuing.

-If the `setup` function throws an error, the benchmark will stop and emit an `SetupError` event.
+If the `beforeEach` function throws an error, the benchmark will stop and emit an `beforeEachError` event.
-If the `teardown` function throws an error, the benchmark will stop and emit an `TeardownError` event.
+If the `afterEach` function throws an error, the benchmark will stop and emit an `afterEachError` event.
 If the `fn` function throws an error, the benchmark will stop and emit an `RunError` event.
 If the `onComplete` function throws an error, the benchmark will stop and emit an `CompleteError` event.
 If the `onStart` function throws an error, the benchmark will stop and emit an `StartError` event.